 OST-080 Keyboarding Literacy 2 (1-2) FS

+Prerequisites: None

+Corequisites: None

+This course is de signed to develop elementary keyboarding skills.
+Emphasis is placed

 This course is designed to develop elementary keyboarding skills.
 Emphasis is placed on mastery of the keyboard.
 Upon completion, students should be able to demonstrate basic proficiency in keyboarding.
 (1998 SP)